Robert: Hi again, Dr. Aron! It’s great to talk with you again and learn more about your thoughts on the future of psychoanalysis.

 As an artist, I am really curious about the benefits and risks of creative individuals doing psychoanalysis.
 Many artists I have spoken to seem to appreciate the potential insight offered by psychoanalysis and enjoy the inner exploration of fantasy life, but many often express the ambivalence of not wanting to be pathologized or risk losing the source of their creative output.
 How have your experiences with artists and creative individuals in therapy been, have they been productive?
 Are there any specific vulnerabilities or sources of strength that creative individuals as a group seem to bring to the analytic process?

-Dr. Aron: Yeah.
+Dr. Aron: Yes.
 As much as you hear that idea about psychotherapy drying up the sources of creativity, and I’ve certainly heard that argument.
 The fact of the matter is that in the times that psychoanalysis was popular and even today, analyst practices have been filled with creative arts.
 Writers, creative artists have always been one of the largest segments.
 And also, most artists can’t afford big fees, and so they’re among the people that are most treated at lower fees by analysts.
 It’s a very large segment of the patient population.
 I’d also recommend that you take a look at the works of Spyros Orfanos at NYU.
 He’s the head of the committee on creativity at Division 39 and he’s doing a lot of work on this.
 There’s a lot of interest in art and creativity.

 Robert: I read a paper you wrote about music and psychoanalysis.
 Are you still playing?